pagong/cloudinit-for-k3os/README.md

 This repository and guide aims to make this task a lot easier by pre-seeding a template and script.
 It draws heavily on existing resources ([2][2], [3][3]).

+## Special K3os version
+[K3os][5] is Rancher Labs bespoke operating system for running the tiny K8s distro [k3s][6].
+When configured to use `cloud-init` with `k3os.data_sources=cdrom`, the embedded version of linuxkit/metadata is requiring a file called `config` in the top level of the ISO.

+That's why this fork is needed: create a hardlink from `user-data` to `config` before making the ISO image.
+(Bonus: use mkisofs for Suse Linux)

+Example: run `k3os-build.sh K3os-091-a` to generate an ISO file called `cidata-K3os-091-a.iso`

 ## Dependencies
 You need `genisoimage` installed.
 For RHEL, CentOS, Fedora, Oracle Linux, etc., `sudo dnf install genisoimage` (use `yum` if you are on RHEL/CentOS/OL 7).
 For